 If you do not have special circumstances such as maternity leave, you must have received notice of approval of your PhD after 7 March 2017 to be eligible

 - I have not yet completed my PhD, am I eligible for the Fellowship?

 No, the award is for post-doctoral researchers only.

 Successful applicants are usually at least a year or two into their post-doctoral career and have several publications and other recognition of their research.

 - I have finished my post-doc and started my own research group but I am less than five years out from my PhD, am I eligible for the Fellowship?

 Yes, the Fellowships are for any researcher with five years or less post-doctoral experience.

 - I am not an Australian/New Zealand citizen; may I apply for a Fellowship?

-The Fellowships are open to Australian and New Zealand citizens and permanent residents who are carrying out research at Australian or New Zealand research institutions.
+The Fellowships are open to researchers who are residing and working within Australian and New Zealand research institutes.
+Applicants are not required to be citizens and permanent residents of Australia or New Zealand.